wrenfold/wrenfold/docs/source/reference/integrating_code.rst

 The span type itself resides in the wrenfold
 `runtime <https://github.com/wrenfold/wrenfold/tree/main/components/runtime/wrenfold>`_, a small header only C++17 library that provides an n-dimensional span type used to pass arguments to and from generated functions.
-You should ensure these headers are on your project's include path.
+You should copy these headers into your project (like all of wrenfold, they are MIT licensed) - or otherwise ensure they are on your include path.

 Implementing ``convert_to_span``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^